Home Security Systems: Your Options for 2024

 • Glass Break Sensors – These sensors are set off by the high frequency sound of glass breaking, alerting you of vandals or burglars.
 Needless to say, if someone breaks your window to gain access to your home and valuables, you’ll be the first to know.

 • Security Cameras – Security cameras can provide video recordings and a live view of your house and surroundings.
-The best motion sensor security cameras can detect the slightest movement and begin recording immediately.
+Motion sensor security cameras can detect the slightest movement and begin recording immediately.
 You can also monitor your property remotely using your smartphone if your particular system allows for it.
 This feature is especially important if you travel or work long hours.
 They can even help protect your pets!
 To find your perfect fit, see our favorite security systems with cameras.

 • Home AutomationInstalling a security system in your home is a convenient occasion to add home automation.
 Home security companies provide mobile apps that can control home lighting, thermostats, surveillance cameras, and more.
 But be sure to carefully check equipment compatibility.
 To help you on your way, here’s a list of our favorite home security systems with automation.